HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

 There are interesting things happening in the world of color.
 In addition to new color spaces, we have a number of color-related properties and values.
 We wondered if any of these were making an impact on the data.

-The [accent-color](https://web.dev/accent-color/) property lets you add your brand color as an accent color to notoriously hard to style form elements such as checkbox, radio buttons, and range sliders.
+The <a hreflang="en" href="https://web.dev/accent-color/">accent-color</a> property lets you add your brand color as an accent color to notoriously hard to style form elements such as checkbox, radio buttons, and range sliders.
 Perhaps due to the fact it has only been available in all engines since March this year, it still shows less than 0.3% usage.

 Another property becoming available in all engines this year is [color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/color-scheme), a property that lets you specify which color schemes (light or dark) a component can be rendered in.
 This property is, somewhat surprisingly,  so far only found in 0.2% of pages.